Michael Shapiro (journalist): Early life and education

 Michael's father was Alexander "Marks" Chaim Shapiro (born in Berestechko, Ukraine on 29 April 1877) and his mother was Rebecca "Rivka" Odel Shapiro (born Kairys in Radyvyliv, Ukraine on 14 December 1883).
 Michael and his older sister Annie were born in Ukraine.
 His brother Jack and two younger sisters, Edith and Beatrice (Beattie), were born in England.
 Chaim and Rivka left eastern Europe/Russia in the early 1910s and settled in Stepney in the East End of London where many Jews settled after escaping from eastern Europe.
 Chaim gave private lessons in Hebrew.
 Rivka was fluent in Hebrew, Yiddish, Russian, Polish and English.

-From 1928 to 1931 Michael attended the University of London.
+From 1928 to 1931, Shapiro attended the University of London.
 He was awarded the Lilian Knowles Scholarship by the London School of Economics (25 pounds paid monthly in arrears).
 He may have been somewhat officious, since a comment about him stated “…his is a deserving case; he is a clever young man, and if he had not had such a good opinion of himself he would have got a first.
 He bears a good character in the School.”
 He graduated with a B.Sc. in economics.
 He became a naturalized citizen in 1931.
 He later lectured in economics at the London School of Economics.
 He was vice-chairman of the London University Socialist Society.

 Michael and his younger brother Jack joined the Young Communist League in 1931 and the Communist Party of Great Britain in 1934.

-Michael became an expert on housing questions and a leader of the tenants’ struggles throughout the country.
-Under the name Michael Best, he wrote about housing issues for the Daily Worker.
+Shapiro became an expert on housing questions and a leader of the tenants’ struggles throughout the country.
+Under the name of Michael Best, he wrote about housing issues for the Daily Worker.
 In 1937, he became the first Secretary of the Stepney Tenants Defense League.
 Around 1939, he was instrumental in the formation of the National Federation of Residents’ and Tenants’ Associations and functioned as its General Secretary.
 He worked on projects with the Architects and Technicians Organization (ATO) which focused on progressive housing and planning policy and building design staff employment conditions.
-One of the ATO founders was Berthold Lubetkin whose firm, Tecton, employed Michael's wife as a secretary.
+One of the ATO founders was Berthold Lubetkin whose firm, Tecton, employed Shapiro's wife as a secretary.

-Shortly before World War II, Michael went to Germany and gathered information about Nazi Germany for his journalistic writings.
+Shortly before World War II, Shapiro went to Germany and gathered information about Nazi Germany for his journalistic writings.